Forehead Contouring / Forehead Augmentation Surgery

-Procedure 1: Forehead contouring is an implantation at the mid forehead area to improve the curve of forehead profile.
-There are options for implanted material: Injectable material, fat graft or permanent implants.
+Procedure 1: Forehead contouring procedure that involves implant at the mid forehead area to improve the curve of forehead profile.
+There are options for implant materials: Injectable material, fat graft or permanent implants.

-Procedure 2: Forehead contouring is a bone shaving procedure at above the eye area.
-The bone can be reduced approximately 3-5 mm.
+Procedure 2: Forehead contouring procedure that involves bone shaving above the eye area or brow bossing, and the frontal sinus area by using contouring bur.
+The bone can be reduced by approximately 3-5 mm.
 The incision is on the scalp behind the hairline.

-We provide many kinds of material to make perfect forehead appearance such as:
+We provide many kinds of material to make a perfect forehead appearance such as:

-Figure 3: Positioning of Material for Forehead Implantation
+Figure 3: Positioning of Material for Forehead Implant

 In order to modify a high and flat forehead into a contoured, gentle, and feminine looking forehead, the following procedures are available: